BurnerT

 Aggregate fault xAlarm

-The collective automatic mode message xAuto is set active ( = TRUE ) if the following conditions are met simultaneously:\
+The collective automatic-mode message xAuto is activated ( = TRUE ) if the following conditions are met simultaneously:

 • Input eAOO = HVACTYPES.eManBin.Auto